JonathanBlood/Restaurant-Android-Application/README.md

 * Database
 * Storage

+Still a work in progress:
+Requires:
+* Add edit operation
+* Bug fix for window leak due to progress bar.
+* Code refactor.
+* Enable off line mode (requires additional configuration for picasso.
+* Page Recycler view and optimize it.

 ## To Run the project.
 * Navigate to the [Firebase Console](https://console.firebase.google.com/).
 * Create a new project.